zachyam/NUS-module-recommendation-program-CG1001-report-/README.md

 2) NUS_Module_Recommendation.exe is the executable file for Windows.
 To download, click on the link and click on 'View raw'.

 3) NUS_Module_Recommendation.out is the executable file for OSX.
-To download, click on the link and cick on 'View raw'.
+To download, click on the link and click on 'View raw'.

 Limitations